triggerdotdev/blog/openai-assistant/README.md

 # Installation

-- Change the file .env.local.example to .env and fill up the variables
+- Change the file .env.local to .env and fill up the variables
 - Run `npm install`
 - Run `npm run dev`
 - Visit the website on http://localhost:3000